 Why Chihuahuas Might Not Be The Best Dog Breed To Have Around Kids

 Chihuahuas are extremely popular dogs — they're tiny, adorable, and sell Taco Bell.
 Often, they show up in mixes with other breeds, like dachshunds (Chiweenies), beagles (Cheagles), and corgis (Chorgis, of course).
 But just because they're little and baby Chihuahuas are potentially the cutest creatures on the planet doesn't mean they make great dogs for families with kids.
 Now, this is a bit of a generalization.
 Surely, there are perfect, easygoing Chihuahuas out there who love their little human siblings.
-However, as a breed, Chihuahuas may not be the best choice for a households with children.
+However, as a breed, Chihuahuas may not be the best choice for households with children.

-On an American Kennel Club scale spanning "Not Recommended" to "Good With Children," Chihuahuas fall firmly in former category.
+On an American Kennel Club scale spanning "Not Recommended" to "Good With Children," Chihuahuas fall firmly in the former category.
 Some point to their small stature as a plus for getting along with kids, but Chihuahuas can actually be too small for children, who tend to play rough; a purebred Chihuahua won't get up to much more than 6 pounds.
-If they feel threatened or overwhelmed, they can snap or bite.
+If they feel threatened or overwhelmed, they may snap or bite.
 They are feisty and boisterous dogs with protective natures, but they can be very devoted to the right person or family who makes them feel comfortable and loved.

 Who should adopt Chihuahuas?